 g.
 The Board should have a written report from the Township Planner and a written report from the Planning Board Engineer, Peter Avakian; and from the Town’s pool of special environmental engineers.

 h.
-Where are the easements under the boardwalk which would be needed to bring utilities over to the western parcel when that is developed.
+Where are the easements under the boardwalk which would be needed to bring utilities over to the eastern parcel when that is developed.
 That concern is stated in the 2008 version.
 Another inconsistency.

 i.
-Now that the west side White Whale has burned down, the original 2008 NERP, which included that parcel, must be revised in the new Plan including provisions from 2008 regarding off street parking which need to be revised; and the east parcel is no longer nonconforming—another example where the old and the new plans cannot be identical.
+Now that the White Whale has burned down, the original 2008 NERP, which included that parcel, must be revised in the new Plan including provisions from 2008 regarding off street parking which need to be revised; and the east parcel is no longer nonconforming—another example where the old and the new plans cannot be identical.

 And what about the fact that the eastern parcel is not on a street?
 NJ law requires that new construction be on a street.
 And they will eventually need an easement to allow access to the eastern parcel for deliveries, garbage collection, etc. Where is that addressed in the new site plan?
 It is found in the old one.